How to Choose a New Career at 60

 Gardener

-To be a good gardener, you’ll need a great knowledge of plants.
+To be a good gardener, you’ll need extensive knowledge of plants.
 Growing conditions, care, watering, and pruning are a few of the specialized areas.
-You’ll also be happy working outdoors in all kinds of weather and being physically fit.
+You’ll also need to be happy working outdoors in all kinds of weather and be physically fit.

 You don’t need formal qualifications to be a professional gardener, but there are plenty of courses run by accredited bodies (for example, these in the US and UK) if you choose to go that route.